 (B) Self-Regulatory Organization's Statement on Burden on Competition

-BSECC does not believe that the proposed rule change will have any impact or impose any burden on competition that is not necessary or appropriate in furtherance of the purposes of the Act, as amended.
+BSECC does not believe that the proposed rule change will result in any burden on competition that is not necessary or appropriate in furtherance of the purposes of the Act, as amended.

 III.
 Date of Effectiveness of the Proposed Rule Change and Timing for Commission Action

-The foregoing proposed rule change has become effective upon filing pursuant to Section 19(b)(3)(A)(iii) of the Act and Rule 19b-4(f)(6) thereunder because the proposed rule change does not: (i) Significantly affect the protection of investors or the public interest; (ii) impose any significant burden on competition; and (iii) become operative for 30 days after the date of the filing, or such shorter time as the Commission may designate.
-At any time within 60 days of the filing of the proposed rule change, the Commission summarily may temporarily suspend such rule change if it appears to the Commission that such action is necessary or appropriate in the public interest, for the protection of investors, or otherwise in furtherance of the purposes of the Act.
-If the Commission takes such action, the Commission shall institute proceedings to determine whether the proposed rule should be approved or disapproved.
+At any time within 60 days of the filing of the proposed rule change, the Commission may summarily abrogate such rule change if it appears to the Commission that such action is necessary or appropriate in the public interest, for the protection of investors, or otherwise in furtherance of the purposes of the Act.

 IV.
 Solicitation of Comments